- Faculty & Staff Resources

 - Co-Curricular Fund

 The Co-Curricular Fund of the College of Arts & Sciences supports educational activities that are extensions of the normal classroom experience.
-Examples of possible activities that may be supported include partial funding for classes attending local theatre and cultural events, class field trips, service projects, travel to conferences, student retreats, and seminar speakers.
+Examples of possible activities that may be supported include partial funding for classes attending local theatre and cultural events, class field trips, service projects, student retreats, and seminar speakers.
 While there is no maximum award, funding will normally not exceed $500 per project.
 For more information, see A&S Policy Manual.
 To request these funds, please submit the Application for Co-Curricular Funds.

 - Fund for Intellectual Renewal and Enrichment (FIRE)

 In order to encourage and support enrichment programs, the College of Arts & Sciences allocates funds to departments and programs to sponsor activities that will contribute to the growth and vitality of academic life and intellectual pursuits at either the undergraduate or graduate levels.
 The Fund for Intellectual Renewal and Enrichment (FIRE) may be used by departments and programs for visiting scholars, guest artists, lecture series, individual speakers, conferences, and faculty retreats.
 Annually, each department may use up to $2,000 of this fund and each program may use up to $500.
 For further information about the Fund for Intellectual Renewal and Enrichment (FIRE), see A&S Policy Manual.
 To request these funds, please submit the FIRE Funds Pre-Approval Request.

 - Mellon Faculty Development Grants in the Humanities